LiorHaim/cephdemos/bucket-lifecycle/README.md

 ## Conclusion

 As we saw, we have multiple policies for expiring objects when it comes to Object Lifecycle Management.
-With this feature, we can provide an intelligent object storage system, which eventually can offload the expiration management from the developers, and can be managed as declarative self-service policy in our private cloud environment.
+With this feature, we can provide an intelligent object storage system, which can ventually offload the objets expiration management from the developers, and can be managed as declarative self-service policy in our private cloud environment.